 1. Choose your platform

-While there are many online tools you can use to create a digital mood board, not all of them are created equal.
 Some platforms, like Pinterest, are better suited for collecting inspiration from the web.
 Others, like Canva, offer more flexibility and customization options.
-Consider your needs and decide which platform is right for you before getting started.

 2. Gather your inspiration

-Once you’ve chosen a theme and platform, it’s time to start curating your content.
 If starting from scratch, do general web research on your topic of interest.
 Pinterest can be an excellent resource for this, as it allows you to save images and links from around the web in one place.
-That could mean conducting an image search on Google or even walking outdoors for some natural inspiration.
-Wherever you find it, save all your favorite visuals in one place so you can refer back to them later.
-You can also look for specific items on sites like Etsy or Adobe Stock.

 3. Organize your content

-Once you gather a good selection of content, it’s time to start organizing it into a cohesive mood board.
-Begin by creating distinct sections for different aspects of your project—for example, color scheme, typography, or overall feeling—and then drag and drop your content into those sections.
+Begin by arranging distinct sections for different aspects of your project—for example, color scheme, typography, or overall feeling—and then drag and drop your content into those sections.
 If you’re using Pinterest, you can also create boards for each section and pin items accordingly.

 4. Edit your mood board as you go

-As you add visuals to your mood board, you may find that some don’t fit.
 Don’t be afraid to experiment and delete items as you go—the goal is to create a mood board that reflects your vision, so only keep the images that help you achieve that goal.
 Also, remember to add explanatory notes next to each image so you can remember why you included it in the first place.

 Take a step back and look at your mood board as a whole.
 Is there anything that doesn’t quite fit?
 Are there any gaps in your inspiration?
-Now is the time to make any necessary adjustments before moving on to the next step.

 When you’re happy with the results, it’s time to save your mood board so you can access it later or share it with others involved in your project (like teammates or clients).
-Most platforms allow you to download your mood board as an image file or PDF, so choose the format that makes the most sense for your needs and save it accordingly.

 The template below is from William Hansen at Creative Market:

-How to create a physical mood board
+How to make physical mood boards

-There are many ways to create a mood board, but here is one method to get you started on the right foot.
 First, decide on the overall feeling or theme that you want to convey with your mood board.
 Good preparation will be your starting point for collecting images, colors, etc.

 1. Choose a background

-Start by laying down your foam core board or butcher paper on a flat surface.
+Start by laying down your foam board or butcher paper on a flat surface.
 If you’re using foam core board, feel free to cut it down to size with a box cutter or utility knife before you begin.
 You want your final product to fit in a standard frame so that it can be hung on a wall or placed on an easel.

 2. Gather your supplies